MiguelEcar/nasa-mars/README.md

 - By default the application API runs on port `8081` and client side app runs on port `3000`

 Other configuration may be change in the [`application.properties`](/PreodayMars/src/main/resources/application.properties).

+**Attention
+If changing the client side app port, remember to change the `cors.origin` in [`application.properties`](/PreodayMars/src/main/resources/application.properties).